cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-For example, you might want to retry only on specific errors (such as a timeout):
+For example, you might want to avoid retrying only for specific errors (such as a timeout):

 </div>